How to stay organized as a Personal Trainer (Step-by-step)

 Personal training is a very busy career, there’s a lot to do and a lot to keep on top of.

-In such a busy environment, it would be easy to lose track of which client was at what stage of their training, which clients have paid and who you need to collect from, and a whole bunch more.
+In such busy environment, it would be easy to lose track of which client was at what stage of their training, which clients have paid and who you need to collect from and a whole bunch more.

-So, what can you do to make sure you are staying organized as a PT or fitness coach?
+So, what can you do to make sure you are staying organised as a PT or fitness coach?

-In this article, I will be explaining exactly how to stay organized as a personal trainer.
+In this article, I will be explaining exactly how to stay organised as a personal trainer.

 Sound good?